Here are the ones that have been overflowing for the longest, without interruption

 On average 1.2 times a day

-EDM (Event Duration Monitoring) data and Consented Discharges to Controlled Waters with Conditions from Environment Agency & Data Map Wales
+EDM (Event Duration Monitoring) data and Consented Discharges to Controlled Waters with Conditions from Environment Agency & Data Map Wales, and Scottish Water

 Experimental derived data from Thames Water API, Some data may be missing or inaccurate.
 This uses Environment Agency rainfall data from the real-time data API (Beta) - Rainfall data is delayed by up to two days.